Immigration to Guatemala: Spaniards

-In Antigua Guatemala can be noted varies Spanish architecture as a cultural contribution to the Hispanic period.
+In Antigua Guatemala, various forms of Spanish architecture can be found as a testament to the colonial period.

 The early European immigrants from Guatemala were Spaniards, and were soldiers from Andalucia, Extremadura and La Mancha, sent by Hernán Cortés to colonize Central America. who they conquered the indigenous Mayan population in 1524 and ruled for almost 300 years.
 By 1525 Don Pedro de Alvarado was named conqueror of Guatemala, as well as of Honduras and El Salvador.
 The Captaincy General of Guatemala was the primary province where the Spanish elite of Central America was.
 Approximately nearly 60% of Guatemala's population is descended from Spaniards, whether they are mixed or direct descendants.
 By the 1950s, the cultural center of Spain in Guatemala was founded and it is in Zone 4 of the capital.
 And since 1999 the Training Centre of the Spanish Cooperation in Antigua Guatemala has a Library and Documentation Centre specializes in Social Science and Development Cooperation in Antigua Guatemala.